-Halcyon Poetry Prize winners whose manuscripts are accepted for publication will have the opportunity to enter into a publishing contract making them eligible for 5 free initial author copies of the work, generous percentage of royalties on future retail sales at regular MSRP, and author copies. discounted at 40% - 50%.
+Halcyon Poetry Prize winners whose manuscripts are accepted for publication will have the opportunity to enter into a publishing contract making them eligible for 5 free initial author copies of the work, a comparatively generous percentage of royalties on future retail sales at regular MSRP, and author copies. discounted at 40% - 50%.

 Manuscripts must meet the following minimum requirements:

 No limitations on length or style other than it should be longer than 40 pages of poetry.
 For spine text we will need over at least 100+ pages.

 If the end product is envisioned to contain colored text on the interior, images, odd typesettings of mixed sizes, etc, please send a query letter first with samples, etc, but certainly let us know ahead of time.
 Manuscripts should be sent to us as closely resembling their end result as possible so that we know what we are agreeing to publish or pursue publishing.